Payment Gateway Providers 101 – Why and How They Matter in Online Payment Processing

 Summary: Payment gateways play a pivotal role in the online payment ecosystem, and using the wrong gateway to accept payments from your customers can send your entire payment process on a downward spiral.
-Picking a payment gateway that suits your business deserves more attention and articulation than you think.
-Learn how and why payment gateways play an integral role in making your cash-registers ring, and how you, as a merchant can help in it.
+Picking a payment gateway that suits your business deserves more attention.
+Learn how and why payment gateway providers play an integral role in making your cash-registers ring, and how you, as a merchant can help in it.
 (Psst!
-We’ve created a neat payment gateway evaluator tool to assist you as well, the link to which you’ll find at the end of the post.)
+We’ve created a neat payment gateway evaluator tool to assist you as well.)

 The world thrives on networks.
 And networks thrive on connections.
 And connections thrive because of middlemen.

 In The Middleman Economy, Marina Krakovsky makes a case for why this under-appreciated function is more ubiquitous and indispensable than we realize.
 The internet, for instance, was lauded as the “universal middleman,” by Bill Gates in one of his bestsellers.